itserik0/jumpstart-workshop/content/html/semantic-elements.md

 Making the web accessible benefits individuals, businesses, and society.

-Sites that rely on HTML code like:
+Sites that rely on HTML like this:

 ```
 <div id="nav"></div>